-The typical Everest Base Camp Trek Itinerary takes about 12-21 days.
+The Everest Base Camp Trek Itinerary are from 12-21 days.
 This includes time for acclimatization and rest days, as well as the time it takes to travel to and from Kathmandu and Lukla, the starting point of the trek.
 The itinerary can be shortened to 10 days if you are pressed for time but it will not be the best option for acclimatization and the risk of altitude sickness will be higher.

 It’s important to note that trekking in the high altitude can be physically and mentally demanding, so it’s essential to be in good shape and well-prepared.
 It’s also good to keep in mind that the itinerary can vary depending on the route you choose and the trekking company you go with.